arwidt/eggit/README.md

-eggit
+EGGIT
 =====

-Minisite to help you boil the perfect egg.
+Help you boil the perfect egg.

 Right now its a work in progress.

-The site can be viewed on [http://thingsarerandom.com:8080/eggit/](http://thingsarerandom.com:8080/eggit/ "http://thingsarerandom.com:8080/eggit/")
+The site can be viewed on [http://eggit.herokuapp.com/](http://eggit.herokuapp.com/ "http://eggit.herokuapp.com/")

-Project development branch is named develop, please check that for current code progress.
+Running gulp for development.

+`gulp watch`

+To run the app

+`./bin/www`